danybeltran/nest-test-backend/README.md

 To create seed data, make a GET request to `/seed/regenerate`.
 It will create a user with 5 resources (products).

+## GraphQL

+This project uses GraphQL and Apollo.
+You can open the playground by navigating to `/graphql`

 ## Compile and run the project

 ```bash